pay-theory/pay-theory-ui/src/admin/SystemTransactions/README.md

-# TransactionsTable
+# SystemTransactions

-A UI component that creates a table to display transactions
+A UI component that creates a table to display transactions for all merchants in the system portal

 ## Hooks